Understanding security risk management and security risk assessments

 | By: Wayne R. Selk, CDPSE

 For managed service providers (MSPs), cybersecurity presents both a formidable challenge and an intriguing opportunity for the foreseeable future.
 Threat actors are becoming increasingly interested in targeting MSPs due to their collective value and the fact that they have special access to dozens, sometimes hundreds, of organizations.
-According to the 2021 MSP Threat Report from Perch Security, 73% of MSPs said that at least one of their clients had experienced a security incident in the past year.
+According to the 2024 MSP Threat Report, the total number of ransomware sightings observed in 2023 increased by 94% since 2022.

 MSPs who place a strong emphasis on security and strive for continuous improvement not only reduce risk for themselves — they often see increased revenue opportunities by extending their cybersecurity expertise and services to clients.
-The State of SMB Cybersecurity in 2021 survey conducted by Vanson Bourne and commissioned by ConnectWise found that 92% of organizations would consider moving to a new IT service provider if they offered a cybersecurity solution that fits their needs.
-What’s more interesting, these organizations are willing to pay an average of 34% more for this enhanced security and peace of mind.
+The State of SMB Cybersecurity in 2024 survey conducted by Vanson Bourne and commissioned by ConnectWise found that 62% of organizations would definitely consider moving to a new IT service provider if they offered a cybersecurity solution that fits their needs.
+What’s more interesting, these organizations are willing to pay an average of 47% more for this enhanced security and peace of mind.

 So, how can MSPs reduce the likelihood of a serious security incident for both themselves and their clients?
 Much of it comes down to effective security risk management.
 Read on to learn more about the role that security risk management and security risk assessments play in improving overall cybersecurity posture.